 Portable kits that allow people to conduct experiments have inspired generations all over the world to discover and explore chemistry and the scientific process.
 Many prominent chemists have attributed their first interest in chemistry to the gift of a chemistry set when they were a child.

-While still available in physical form, chemistry sets have of course crossed over into the virtual world.
-The Science History Institute’s award-winning iPad app and interactive timeline take you through the fascinating history of the chemistry set and enable you to conduct virtual experiments!
+While still available in physical form, chemistry sets have crossed over into the virtual world.
+The Science History Institute’s award-winning iPad app will enable you to conduct virtual experiments!

 Chemical reactions don’t just happen—you have to make them happen.
 ChemCrafter lets you build your own lab to run fun and creative experiments.
 Use the Chem-o-Convertor to measure energy released and gain points that unlock new experiments, equipment, and chemicals.
 Use your new supplies to craft more gases, liquids, and solids.